Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Systems of edge vectors on plabic networks

 \item At each trivalent black vertex with incoming edges $e_2$, $e_3$ and outgoing edge $e_1$ we have two relations:

 \item At each trivalent white vertex with incoming edge $e_3$ and outgoing edges $e_1$, $e_2$:

 \end{enumerate} where $E_k$ denotes the vector associated to the edge $e_k$. \end{lemma} This statement follows directly from the definition of edge vector components as summations over all paths starting from this edge.
+Let us remark that the last two formulas can be naturally generalized for perfect graphs and vertices of valency greater then 3.

 In Figure \ref{fig:rules23} we illustrate these relations at trivalent vertices assuming that the incoming edges do not intersect the gauge boundary rays.
 For instance, if $\mathfrak l$ belongs to the sector $S_1$, at the white vertex $E_3 = w_3 ( E_2 -E_1)$, where $E_j$ denotes the vector associated to the edge $e_j$, $j\in [3]$, whereas at the black vertex $E_3= w_3 E_1$ and $E_2 =-w_2 E_1$.